 The shop also sells organic granola and nuts.

-Born & Bread Bakehouse - Downtown, Curb Market on Saturday
+Born & Bread Bakehouse - Midtown on Saturday

-One of Lakeland’s favorite bakers has her own bakery now, which means she is able to produce even more baked goodies, which she sells at the Downtown Farmer’s Curb Market.
+One of Lakeland’s favorite bakers has her own bakery now, which means she is able to produce even more baked goodies, which she sells in the Dixieland neighborhood of midtown Lakeland.
 Offerings include handmade bread: Sourdough varieties, baguettes, ciabatta, rye, and handmade pastries: morning bun, croissant varieties, cruffin, scones.

 Mason’s Live - S. Lakeland, 5501 S. Florida Ave.